"Hurry up, I can only amuse myself for so long..."

-White Dwarf Starlet: Gary Golden is an arguable example of a male version of this.
+White-Dwarf Starlet: Gary Golden is a male version of this.
 His career was abruptly ended by his transformation into a hideous Nosferatu and now he lives in the sewers, dressed in a tuxedo and surrounded by decaying relics of his Glory Days, including two corpses stuffed into costumes.

-And Ash, who used to be an actor but now can not act as he's a vampire.
+And Ash, who used to be an actor but now can't act as he's a vampire.
 He's become a club owner and minor celebrity.
 Not as bad as Gary perhaps, but a lot more Angst.

-With Great Power Comes Great Insanity: the Malkavians.
+With Great Power Comes Great Insanity: Malkavians.
 Some less than others, but all inevitably have at least one mental illness.
-Of course, some might not even seem insane, but the player is one of the worse cases.
+Of course, some might not even seem insane, but the player is one of the worst cases.
 Which, considering the dialogue you get, is pretty funny.